-- Advise your Religious Leader, if you have one.
+- Advise your Minister (Religious Leader), if you have one.
 He/she will provide the necessary support on a spiritual and emotional level.

 - This is probably the last thing you want to think about at a time like this, but if the Deceased is an Organ Donor, arrangements for organ donation need to happen quickly.